ethereum-oasis-op/baseline/radish34/contracts/README.md

 ## How can I run it?

 All smart contracts contained in this directory, are compiled as part of the build process: `npm run build`.
-This process inherently leverages the `sol-compile` service, which compiles the solidity code to EVM bytecode and ABI definitions and stores them in `artifacts/`.
+This process inherently leverages the `truffle compile` service, which compiles the solidity code to EVM bytecode and ABI definitions and stores them in `artifacts/`.

 To deploy the contracts, there is a deployment script that deploys these contracts using the artifacts of compilation process above, to a given network.
 This can be run by executing the following instruction in the parent folder: `npm run deploy`.